Accordions hide content behind a clickable title. Readers expand only the sections they need:

 These options are for advanced users who need fine-grained control over the build output.

-- `--offline` — Build a single HTML file
+- `--offline` — Build a self-contained offline site

 - `--out <dir>` — Custom output directory